Most Frequently asked Networking Interview Questions and Answers with Pictorial Representation for your easy understanding:

 Q #47) How can a network be certified as an effective network?
 What are the factors affecting them?

-Ans) A network can be certified as an effective network based on below-mentioned points,
+Answer: A network can be certified as an effective network based on below-mentioned factors:

 - Performance: A network’s performance is based on its transmitted time and response time.
 The factors affecting the performance of a network are hardware, software, transmission medium types and the number of users using the network.